 It used to be that addicts were seen as being bad people, weak of will and of character as well as selfish and self-serving.
-As a result, addiction was largely criminalized, leading to many addicts being forced into abstinence due to lengthy prison sentences for crime spurred by chemical dependency.
+As a result, addiction was largely criminalized, leading to many addicts being forced into abstinence due to lengthy prison sentences for crimes spurred by chemical dependency.
 Over the years, we’ve come to realize that addiction is, in fact, a disease of the brain.
 Specifically, the disease of the brain is chronic and progressive, involving continuous relapsing due to the brain’s altered structure and functioning, causing individuals to be obsessively fixated on the seeking and consumption of dangerous chemicals and mind-altering substances.

 As we’ve come to see the disease of addiction in such an enlightened and more accurate way, there has been much progress made in terms of the treatment of addiction and substance abuse disorders.
 Instead of taking punitive measures in dealing with alcohol and drug addicts, addiction recovery has developed as a means of helping these individuals reacquire their sobriety through participation in various therapies and treatments.